The CMB Cold Spot under the lens II: Lensing signatures in polarization and cosmic texture footprints: Forecast for the Simons Observatory

-Although we considered the mask, as long as it does not hit a significant part of the lensing profile $p(\theta)$ (which translates into the harmonic space as the $b_{\ell0}$), it will not substantially affect the S/N. This means that if the mask is more than $\sim20^\circ$ from the center of the cold spot, it will not cause much reduction to our estimator.
-A mask can affect the signal slightly as it introduces non-diagonal correlations that can attenuate the expected lensing footprint.
-However, it is still a subtle effect, as we tested with realistic simulations done for our previous work \cite{Owusu:2022etl}.
+In the numerical forecast we distinguish two response prescriptions.
+The ``lensed response'' case, used as our main result, uses lensed CMB spectra both in the covariance above and in the response functions.
+This choice better reflects the fact that the observed CMB maps are already lensed by standard large-scale structure, and provides a conservative estimate of the template S/N. We also show a ``first-order response'' comparison, where the response functions use unlensed spectra while the covariance still uses lensed spectra; this corresponds most directly to the perturbative derivation in which the localized texture lenses the primary CMB.
+The difference between the two curves quantifies the sensitivity of the forecast to the treatment of standard lensing in the response.
+We take $\ell_{\rm max}=4250$ for all channels shown in the final forecast and limit $\Delta\ell=37$, since larger separations add negligible signal for the adopted texture profile and survey specifications.

-In light of our estimator and the survey specifications provided, the estimated S/N for TT, EE, TE + ET and the total lensing signal using Planck constraints for $\epsilon$ and $\theta_T$ is given in Figure \ref{fig:texture_s2n}.
+As long as the mask does not cover a significant part of the lensing profile $p(\theta)$ (which is encoded in harmonic space by $b_{\ell0}$), it will not substantially affect the S/N. Thus, a mask located more than $\sim20^\circ$ from the Cold Spot center should not significantly reduce the estimator sensitivity.
+A mask can still affect the signal slightly by introducing mode coupling that attenuates the expected lensing footprint, but realistic simulations from our previous work indicate that this is a subdominant effect \cite{Owusu:2022etl}.

-For the optimal scenario, the $2\sigma$ upper limit for the $\epsilon$ parameter from the \textit{Planck} 2018 data, we expect to be able to measure the texture lensing signature with $2.8\sigma$ significance when combining temperature and polarization.
-This means that the Simons Observatory will be able to detect with high significance a lensing profile with an average deflecting angle less than $\sim 10^{\prime\prime}$.
-Considering only the temperature map, we can obtain in the same optimistic case a 2$\sigma$ detection, while EE provides 1.7$\sigma$ and 0.9$\sigma$ for the crossed TE+ET signal.
-For the best-fit texture parameters, the expected total S/N is 1.8, which is still impressive given the $\leq 6$ arcsec lensing angle estimated typical deflecting angle.
-These constraints are limited by the precision of $\epsilon$ and $\theta_T$ measurements using \textit{Planck} 2018 data \cite{Akrami:2018mcd}.
+Using this estimator and the survey specifications above, the estimated S/N for $TT$, $EE$, $TE+ET$, $TB+BT$, $EB+BE$ and the total lensing signal using \textit{Planck} constraints for $\epsilon$ and $\theta_T$ is given in Figure~\ref{fig:texture_s2n}.
+Figure~\ref{fig:texture_s2n_bf} highlights that the relative importance of the polarization estimators is scale dependent: the $EB+BE$ channel dominates at low cumulative multipoles, as expected by analogy with standard CMB lensing, but the cumulative hierarchy changes once the full multipole range and the \(BB\) covariance are included, for the adopted SO noise model.